PadmarajBhat/GUPSHUP/Notes.md

  * if value is changed it definitely changes the flow
    * it is like setting what state it has to be if bot succeeds
  * when it has to be saved if to be used in program ?
+   * in case of current input processing should be out of success ?